 A much more detailed discussion is needed to understand how the outcome variables differ from one another and how the information was collected.
 Specifically, a clearer description of how “all-cause mortality” and “TB-related mortality” were collected is needed.
 How long were most people followed to assess for all-cause mortality?
 The table indicates people were “followed for 12, 24, and 36 months (or until treatment completion)”.
 Given patients with drug susceptible TB are usually only treated for 6 months, it seems few people would have been followed for this amount of time.
 It is also unclear what criteria were used to determine whether the death was due to TB and who made the assessment.

-We agree that futher detail was required to help differentiate outcomes.
-We also agree that the explanation of the approach used to define mortality needed reworking.
+We have added further detail to help differentiate outcomes and reworked the explanation of the approach used to define mortality.
 We made these changes below at the same time as moving from a table to describing the outcomes in the text.

 There is no information included as to how information about BCG vaccination was collected.
 Was this entirely by self-report?
 If so, was there any effort made to ensure the information provided was accurate (e.g. cross-referencing vaccination records), particularly the age at vaccination?